-A simple way to get started is to add interest checkboxes to your sign-up form according to your store’s basic categories and interest areas.
-When customers join your email list, they should be able to choose whether they want emails related to hunting, law enforcement, competitive shooting, etc.
+A simple way to get started with personalization is to add interest checkboxes to your sign-up form according to your firearms brand’s basic categories and interest areas.
+When customers join your email list, they should be able to choose whether they want emails related to hunting, law enforcement, competitive shooting, or concealed carry, for example.

 3. Influencer Marketing

 Influencer marketing is a great opportunity for shooting sports marketers to reach new customers through social media channels.
 92 percent of customers trust word-of-mouth advertising, even if the customer doesn’t know the individual personally.
 As ad blockers continue to become more prevalent, influencer marketing is fastly growing in popularity as an effective tool for digital marketing.
 Plus, influencers typically reach a higher percentage of their followers than and brand account.

 “But wait!” you say.
 “I don’t have a $1M budget to pay Jerry Miculek to promote my products!”

 And, that’s okay.
 Thanks largely to Instagram, it’s now easier than ever for lesser-known individuals to build a niche, yet significant audience and become influencers in their own right.
 Micro- and Nano-Influencers are extremely cost-effective and open up influencer marketing opportunities for shooting sports brands of all sizes.

 Instead of reaching out to the hottest names in the firearms industry, try reaching out to lesser known individuals like Reginald Kaigler (also known as Demcad) who has over 66,000 YouTube followers or Jack Spirko (the host of The Survival Podcast) who has over 107,000 Facebook likes.